kubeshop/botkube-docs/content/installation/Discord/_index.md

     ![discord_create_new](/images/discord_create_new.png)

-3. Copy the Application **APPLICATION ID** and place it under ``discord.botid`` in comm-config.yaml.
+3. Copy the Application **APPLICATION ID** and note it as it is required for BotKube installation.

+    ![discord_copy_client_id](/images/discord_copy_application_id.png)

     Add a description - `BotKube is a messaging bot for monitoring and debugging Kubernetes clusters.
 Visit https://www.botkube.io/usage for help.`.

-    And set the BotKube icon (BotKube icon can be downloaded from [this link](https://github.com/infracloudio/botkube/raw/develop/branding/logos/botkube_192x192.png)).
+    Set the BotKube icon (BotKube icon can be downloaded from [this link](https://github.com/infracloudio/botkube/raw/develop/branding/logos/botkube_192x192.png)).

     Click on Save Changes to update the Bot.

-    ![discord_copy_client_id](/images/discord_copy_application_id.png)

 4. Now, reach the **Bot** page and Click **Add Bot** to add a Discord Bot to your application.

     ![discord_add_bot](/images/discord_add_bot.png)

 5. After Bot creation, now you can see a bot is added to your application.
-Click on the **Reset Token** button, copy and place Bot it under ``discord.token`` in comm-config.yaml.
+Click on the **Reset Token** button.

     ![discord_bot_created](/images/discord_bot_created.png)

+    Note the token as it is required for BotKube installation.

 6. Go to the **OAuth2** page.
 Generate the URL with suitable permissions using the **OAuth2 URL Generator** available under the OAuth2 section to add bot to your Discord server.